ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

 =====================================================================================================================================================================================================================================================================================================================================================================================================================================================================

-SharePoint File Sync and WOPI Protocol Test Suites are implemented as synthetic clients running against server-side implementation of a given SharePoint protocol.
+SharePoint File Sync and WOPI Protocol Test Suites are implemented as synthetic clients running against the server-side implementation of a given SharePoint protocol.
 They are designed in a client-to-server relationship and were originally developed for the in-house testing of Microsoft Open Specifications.